sayo-hs/heftia/README.md

 ## Documentation
 A detailed explanation of usage and semantics is available in [Haddock](https://hackage.haskell.org/package/heftia-0.4.0.0/docs/Control-Monad-Hefty.html).
 The example codes are located in the [heftia-effects/Example/](https://github.com/sayo-hs/heftia/tree/v0.4.0/heftia-effects/Example) directory.
-Also, the following *HeftWorld* example: https://github.com/sayo-hs/HeftWorld
+Also, the following *HeftWorld* example (outdated): https://github.com/sayo-hs/HeftWorld

 About the internal /elaboration/ mechanism: https://sayo-hs.github.io/jekyll/update/2024/09/04/how-the-heftia-extensible-effects-library-works.html